 This blog post was co-written by Allison Wu and Heddy Stern.

-Since our teams at VMware Tanzu Labs moved en masse out of physical offices almost three years ago, our thinking around remote and hybrid work has changed from it being a temporary stopgap measure to a permanent shift that needs investment and improvement.
+Since our teams at VMware Tanzu Labs (formerly Pivotal Labs) moved en masse out of physical offices almost three years ago, our thinking around remote and hybrid work has changed from it being a temporary stopgap measure to a permanent shift that needs investment and improvement.
 Being on Zoom all day is exhausting, and our work communities have lost some of their vibrancy.
 More importantly, some of our teams struggled to deliver software at the same quality and speed.
 There’s no denying that this new remote and hybrid work system can be improved.

 Over the last year, we've turned an eye inward on ourselves to ask, “How do we leap forward rather than make only tiny, incremental improvements?”
 Being agile practitioners, we approached this question in the same way we approach problems when building software: dig deep on the problem and context, testing ideas early and often, and using data and feedback to refine solutions.
 To do this, we conducted one-on one-interviews to understand how our teams have self-organized and how they spend their typical days.
 Due to time constraints, we prioritized surveying balanced teams and representatives for each discipline rather than every single team member.
 Discussions were analyzed qualitatively and quantitatively.